Hayden/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 ---

-A `identity` block supports the following:
+An `identity` block supports the following:

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Cosmos Account.
-The only possible value is `SystemAssigned`.
+The possible values are `None`, `SystemAssigned`, `SystemAssigned,UserAssigned` and `UserAssigned`.

+* `principal_id` - (Optional) The principal id of the system assigned identity.
+This property will only be provided for a system assigned identity.

+* `tenant_id` - (Optional) The tenant id of the system assigned identity.
+This property will only be provided for a system assigned identity.

+* `identity_ids` - (Optional) List of ARM resource IDs of the user assigned identities to be assigned to the account
 ---

 A `restore` block supports the following: